Lost your Fitbit and bought another as a replacement? Decided to replace an old Fitbit and update your Fitbit to the latest model?

-- How to check your weekly report using the Fitbit app
+- Check your weekly report using the Fitbit app

 - How do I get my Fitbit repaired or replaced under warranty?

-- How to contact Fitbit customer support about problems and warranty info
+- Contact Fitbit customer support about problems and warranty info

 - Need to restart or reset your Fitbit device?
 Learn the steps